flypapertech/avian/README.md

     - Note: It is not recommended to use Redis in production on Windows with out WSL.

 ## Getting Started

-The most common scenario is to install Avian as a dependency of your project.

-    npm install @flypapertech/avian

-And can be accessed as...

-    node ./node_modules/.bin/avian

-Alternatively, Avian can be installed globally, making it possible to serve multiple applications with a single installation of Avian.

-    npm install @flypapertech/avian -g

-And can be accessed globally, but will need to be told where your Avian application is located...

-    avian --home /path/to/avian/app/home

 ### CLI Arguments